Donate

 Widowed Parent's Allowance and other benefits

 In some cases, you may meet the conditions for both Widowed Parent's Allowance and another overlapping benefit.
 If this happens, your Widowed Parent's Allowance may be reduced or you may not receive a payment - even though you would if it weren't for the other overlapping benefit you receive.
-The rules about overlapping benefits are complicated and you may need to get advice about this from an expert benefits adviser.
+The rules about are complicated and you may need to get advice about this from an expert benefits adviser.

 Share